JimDesu/basis-lang/spec.md

 .cmd Buffer 'b :: clear = b <- ${}
 ```

-The receiver carries an explicit mode marker (`'`, `&`, `~`, or no marker for READ); there are no implicit defaults.
-Method receivers admit all four modes &mdash; READ, CREATE, UPDATE, and DISPOSE &mdash; each with a distinctive idiomatic use: externalized effect, re-initialization, in-place modification, and finalization respectively (&sect;6.8).
+The receiver carries an explicit mode marker (`'`, `&`, `~`, `*`, or no marker for READ); there are no implicit defaults.
+Method receivers admit all five modes &mdash; READ, CREATE, UPDATE, DISPOSE, and DIRECT &mdash; each with a distinctive idiomatic use: externalized effect, re-initialization, in-place modification, finalization, and direct in-place mutation of a boxed receiver respectively (&sect;6.8, &sect;6.14).
 A `~`-receiver method is a *finalizer*, the destruction-dual of the constructor, leaving the receiver `uninit` on return (&sect;7.22).

 A method invocation uses the same `::` syntax, parenthesized only for multi-receiver methods (&sect;3.11):